Rights of the Terminally Ill Act 1995: Overturning of the Act

 While some people in the Northern Territory were unhappy with the Act and campaigned for its repeal, the Northern Territory legislature was unwavering in its support.
 Views in the rest of Australia were much less supportive, however, and opponents began demanding that the federal parliament overturn the law, which it had the power to do since the Northern Territory does not have the same standing in Australian jurisprudence as the states.
 The federal parliament could not have overturned an identical state law, since the states are sovereign entities possessing legislative power in their own right.
 However, self-governing territories like the Northern Territory derive their power by way of a grant from the federal parliament.
 Consequently, the federal parliament retains the right to legislate for the territory, including the right to territory laws.
 In practice, it very rarely exercised that right.

 On 25 March 1997, the federal parliament passed the Euthanasia Laws Act 1997, which, although not technically repealing the Rights of the Terminally Ill Act, for all practical purposes rendered it of no legal effect.
 Rather than repeal the Act directly, the law instead amended the Northern Territory (Self-Government) Act 1978, the act under which the Commonwealth Parliament has delegated legislative power to the Northern Territory Parliament—effectively the territory's "constitution" or "charter"—removing the Territory's constitutional power to pass any law permitting euthanasia.
-The Act technically remains in force in the Territory, but to the extent that it permits euthanasia it is now invalid and of no legal effect.
+The Act technically remains in force in the Territory, but has been essentially made null and void and has no legal effect.

 Although passed as a reaction to the situation in the Northern Territory, the Euthanasia Laws Act 1997 made similar amendments with respect to Australia's two other self-governing territories, the Australian Capital Territory and Norfolk Island, also preventing them from passing a law permitting euthanasia.
-The Euthanasia Laws Act 1997 has no effect on the power of an Australian state to pass any law permitting euthanasia, and it expressly leaves open the possibility of a territory passing laws regarding the withholding of life support.
+The Euthanasia Laws Act 1997 has no effect on the power of an Australian state to pass any law permitting euthanasia.

+Current status

+Following the passage of the Euthanasia Laws Act 1997, several attempts were made to repeal the Act in the federal Parliament.
+On 1 December 2022, the Restoring Territory Rights Act 2022 was passed, repealing the 1997 Act and returning power to the parliament of the Northern Territory and other self-governing territories to legislate euthanasia laws.
+In September 2023, Northern Territory chief minister Natasha Fyles formed a panel to take public inquiries regarding euthanasia laws.
+The panel reported its findings in July 2024.